BennyHoward/neural_network_from_scratch/README.md

 asdf plugin-add python
 ```

-**Troubleshooting**: In the event that you may already have these plugins installed, you may need to update them to ensure that you'll be able to install the runtimes properly.
+In the event that you may already have these plugins installed, you may need to update them to ensure that you'll be able to install the runtimes properly.

 Update them with the following command: